-SYTS is part of the main Victorian 500 kV transmission network, which provides major transmission network services in Victoria.
-AusNet Services expects that the services that the terminal station provides will continue to be required given the transmission network developments that are foreshadowed in AEMO's Integrated System Plan, which also includes connecting two more 500 kV lines from North Ballarat Terminal Station at SYTS by September 2024.
+MLTS is part of the main 500 kV transmission network, which provides major transmission services in Victoria.
+AusNet Services expects that the services that the terminal station provides will continue to be required given the transmission network developments that are foreshadowed in AEMO's Integrated System Plan7.